codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do cows wear bells?
-Because their horns don't work.
+Cosmetic surgery used to be such a taboo subject.
+Now you can talk about Botox and nobody raises an eyebrow.

 ## Daily Trivia

-What was the name given to Android 4.3?
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. Jelly Bean
+ 1. Network
- 2. Froyo
+ 2. Transport
- 3. Nutella
+ 3. Data link
- 4. Lollipop
+ 4. Session

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Transport
 </details>